olopezr/apic-pot/Event-EndPoint/lab1/ReadMe.md

 **Copy the value of the BOOTSTRAP_HOST variable to Notepad**.

-5\.Run also the following commands to generate a P12 and JKS file with the server certificate<br>
+5\.
+Run also the following commands to generate a P12 and JKS file with the server certificate<br>

 ```